On this page:

 The Lawn Size, Slope, and Zones

-The size of your lawn increases the price of the install but not exponentially.
-In other words, the average one-quarter acre is not half what a one-half acre costs, even though the average is $.40 per square foot.
+The size of your lawn increases the price of the installation, but not exponentially.
+In other words, the average one-quarter acre is not half what a one-half acre costs, even though the average is $0.40 per square foot.

-The expense for an extensive area (200 to 300 square feet between heads) with manual sprinklers and pop-up irrigation heads is about $.45 – $.47 per square foot up to about 5,000 square feet installed.
+The expense for an extensive area (200 to 300 square feet between heads) with manual sprinklers and pop-up irrigation heads is about $0.45 to $0.47 per square foot up to about 5,000 square feet installed.

 This installed price includes control valves, sprinkler heads, fittings, necessary pipe trenches, and refilling those trenches.
 Replacing sod or reseeding costs more.
-Although if paid separately, sod cost about $.30 to $.50 per square foot.
+Although if paid separately, sod costs about $0.30 to $0.80 per square foot, plus installation.
 You can get a better idea of how much replacing sod will cost by checking our sod cost guide.

 The lawn’s slope and soil conditions will affect the cost of installing pipes.
 The harder the ground, the longer it takes to dig.
 Hard soil with lots of rocks will add to the overall cost.